Jarred-Sumner/atbuild/README.md

 # AtBuild – JavaScript Preprocessor

-AtBuild is a JavaScript preprocessor.
+AtBuild is an experimental JavaScript preprocessor.
 It lets you write JavaScript that writes JavaScript.

 Use it for:

-- Easy, editable code generation
+- Easy, editable code generation with TypeScript support
 - Write high-performance JavaScript libraries by removing the runtime
 - Determinstic dead code elimination
 - Move slow code from runtime to buildtime

 # How it works

+There are two flavors of AtBuild.

+1. AtBuild Light – compatible with current JavaScript syntax
+2. AtBuild Full - more features but incompatible syntax, so you write some code in a `.jsb` file instead

+### Atbuild Light

+Atbuild

+### Atbuild Full

-AtBuild has two rules:
+Atbuild Full has two rules:

 1. Any line that starts with `@` will be evaluated at buildtime instead of runtime.